James Mahmud Rice

 James Mahmud Rice (born 1972) is an Australian sociologist in the Demography and Ageing Unit, Melbourne School of Population and Global Health, University of Melbourne.
 He works at the intersection of sociology, economics, and political science, focusing in particular on inequalities in the distribution of economic resources such as income and time and how private and public conventions and institutions shape these inequalities.
-In 2009 he was awarded the Stein Rokkan Prize for Comparative Social Science Research.

 Early life

 Rice was born in 1972 in Honolulu, Hawaii.
 His mother was a Minangkabau woman from Medan, North Sumatra.
 His father, who was born in Ann Arbor, Michigan, was an economist who taught economics at the University of Hawaii and Monash University, in addition to conducting a large number of consultancies in Indonesia.

 Research

 Housework and domestic appliances

 Whether domestic appliances designed to save time on housework, like dishwashers, microwave ovens, deep freezers, and clothes dryers, actually do save time has been examined in research by Michael Bittman, James Mahmud Rice, and Judy Wajcman.
 According to this research these appliances rarely reduce the amount of time people spend on housework and can, in some cases, increase this time.
 These appliances also have little impact on the traditional division of housework between men and women.
 When appliances do cut time on housework, it is generally men who benefit rather than women.
 One explanation offered as to why appliances rarely reduce time on housework is that people use appliances to increase housework standards – for example, to cook more or better meals or to produce cleaner clothes – rather than to save time.